-If the calculation results in an overpayment, the student owes the balance the College.
-In that case, the student should make payment arrangements on the balance with the Financial Aid Office.
-If the student fails to pay the debt to the College within 45 days of notification, the debt is reported to the U.S. Department of Education as an overpayment.
-Federal eligibility is lost until the debt is paid or satisfactory arrangements are made with the U.S. Department of Education.
+If the calculation results in an overpayment, you will owe a balance to the college.
+In that case, you should make payment arrangements with the Financial Aid Office.
+If you fail to pay the debt to the college within 45 days of notification, the debt will be reported to the U.S. Department of Education as an overpayment.
+You will ineligible for federal aid until you pay the debt or make satisfactory arrangements with the U.S. Department of Education.

-Withdrawals and Return of Title IV Funds
+Withdrawals and Calculating Return of Title IV Funds

 Recalculation is based on the percent of earned aid using the following formula: